-The following table sets forth information about the value of shares of our common stock received by the named executive officers as a result of the vesting of restricted share units in 2006.
+The following table sets forth information about the value of shares of our common stock received by the named executive officers as a result of the vesting of restricted share units in 2007.

 Name Number of Shares Acquired on Vesting (#) Value Realized on Vesting (\$)

-James S. Haines, Jr. 62,500 1,653,750

-William B. Moore 34,375 739,063
+William B. Moore 34,375 892,375

-Mark A. Ruelle 31,250 663,125
+James S. Haines, Jr. 25,184 597,113

-Douglas R. Sterbenz 31,250 649,375
+Douglas R. Sterbenz 31,250 883,125

+Mark A. Ruelle 31,250 810,625

-Larry D. Irick 18,000 374,040
+Larry D. Irick 13,193 363,071

+Bruce A. Akin 11,409 313,976

+James J. Ludwig 4,783 131,628

-The market value of the shares received by Mr. Haines, Mr. Moore, Mr. Ruelle, Mr. Sterbenz and Mr. Irick is based on our closing stock price on the date of vesting or the trading day immediately preceding the date of vesting in instances where the date of vesting was not a trading day.
-Mr. Ruelle, Mr. Sterbenz and Mr. Mr. Irick forfeited shares for the payment of federal, state and FICA withholding taxes relating to the vesting of the restricted share units (Mr. Ruelle, 10,028 shares; Mr. Sterbenz, 9,829 shares; and Mr. Irick, 5,758 shares, respectively).
-Mr. Haines and Mr. Moore forfeited shares for the payment of FICA
+The market value of the shares received by the named executive officers is based on our closing stock price on the date of vesting or the trading day immediately preceding the date of vesting in instances where the date of vesting was not a trading day.
+Mr. Ruelle, Mr. Sterbenz, Mr. Irick, Mr. Akin and Mr. Ludwig forfeited shares for the payment of federal, state and FICA withholding taxes relating to the vesting of the restricted share units (Mr. Ruelle, 10,016 shares; Mr. Sterbenz, 9,829 shares; Mr. Irick, 4,232 shares; Mr. Akin, 3,681 shares; and Mr. Ludwig, 1,626 shares).
+Mr. Haines and Mr. Moore forfeited shares for the payment of FICA withholding taxes relating to the vesting of the restricted share units (Mr. Haines, 523 shares; Mr. Moore, 1,044 shares) because they had previously elected to defer receipt of the shares they otherwise would have received on the vesting of the restricted share units reported above.
+Mr. Haines and Mr. Moore deferred 24,661 shares and 33,331 shares, respectively, after the forfeiture of shares for the payment of FICA withholding taxes.
+Mr. Haines and Mr. Moore each elected to have his deferred shares distributed to him in equal annual installments over a five-year period beginning on the first business day following the six-month anniversary of the termination of his employment.